top of page

 HoC Badge.png

 McCreery is a member of the Royal Nova Scotia Historical Society, Orders and Medals Research Society, the Corvair Society of America, the Royal Canadian Geographical Society, and the Royal Heraldry Society of Canada.
-He is an active volunteer with St. John Ambulance, serving as the National Historian from 2004-2022, and as a member of the Nova Scotia & Prince Edward Island Council Board of Directors since 2014, most recently as Chair.
-In 2022 he was elected to a three year term as a Governor of the Royal Canadian Geographical Society.
+He is an active volunteer with St. John Ambulance, serving as the National Historian from 2005-2022, and as a member of the Nova Scotia & Prince Edward Island Council Board of Directors from 2014-2024 (Chair, 2022-24).
+From 2022-25 he served as a Governor of the Royal Canadian Geographical Society.

 His hobbies include writing, canoeing, restoring vintage cars, Canadian art and anything related to Canadian history.
 McCreery lives in Halifax with his partner Matt Malone.
 Despite the formality of his job, and owning far too many books, he doesn't take himself too seriously.